margaritacolberg/hybridmc/README.md

 `mfpt_for_stair.py`.

 Again, as with the entropy, this is done automatically when run.py is executed.

-### Rerun Files

-To move JSON and HDF5 files needed for rerunning transitions to rerun dir, use `get_rerun_files.py`.
-To rerun files that were moved to rerun dir, use `rerun.py`.

 ### Calculate Energy and Folding Time